Skip to main content

 Deletions and microdeletions result in loss of genetic material

-Figure 1: Deletions and microdeletions result in loss of genetic material
+Figure 1: Deletions and microdeletions result in loss of genetic material, while duplications and microduplications result in gain of genetic material.

 Use in clinical context

-CNVs are the second most common type of genomic variation, after structural number variants.
-They result in too much or too little protein being produced, which in turn can influence gene expression and/or contribute to disease.
+CNVs often result in too much or too little protein being produced, which can in turn influence gene expression and/or contribute to disease.

 Tumour cells often have structural variants that result in CNVs.

-One of the most well-known examples of a disease-causing CNV is Huntingdon’s disease, which is caused by a repeating sequence of three base pairs (known as a trinucleotide repeat) at the end of the coding region of the HTT gene; people with 40 or more repeats are affected by Huntington’s disease.
+One of the most well-known examples of a disease that is caused by a CNV is Huntingdon’s disease, which is caused by a repeating sequence of three base pairs (known as a trinucleotide repeat) at the end of the coding region of the HTT gene; people with 40 or more repeats are affected by Huntington’s disease.

 CNVs at many recurrent genome hotspots are also associated with epilepsy.